 Of course since it wasn't actually used who knows if Planetary Metaphysical Annihilation or Galaxy Eater is it's power).

 The three Doctors decide to take on the Dalek fleet:

 War Doctor: There's still a billion billion Daleks up there attacking us.
 11th Doctor: Yes, there is!
 There is!
 10th Doctor: But there's something those billion billion Daleks don't know.
 11th Doctor: 'Cause if they did they'd probably send for reinforcements.
 Clara: What?
 What don't they know?
 11th Doctor: This time there's three of us.

-It could be argued that the Twelfth Doctor's intense gaze qualifies without a word having been spoken.
+The Twelfth Doctor's intense gaze qualifies without a word having been spoken.

 Badass Creed: The promise that the name "the Doctor" represents.
 Both of which descriptions of the Doctor are quotes from prolific Doctor Who script editor and novelist Terrence Dicks.